TilsonFunds.com

 Why Smart People Make Big Money Mistakes, Gary Belsky and Thomas Gilovich (1999).
 An outstanding, entertaining book on behavioral finance, which examines how people's emotions affect their investment decisions and performance.
 This area has critical implications for investing; in fact, I believe it is far more important in determining investment success (or lack thereof) than an investor’s intellect.

 Influence, Robert Cialdini (1993).
 Charlie Munger raved about the book and after reading it, I know why.
 Cialdini explains the six psychological principles that drive our powerful impulse to comply with the pressures of others and shows how we can defend ourselves against manipulation (or put the principles to work for our own interest).
 While not aimed at investors, the lessons that can be drawn from Influence, like Why Smart People Make Big Money Mistakes, have critical implications for rational investing.
-Click here to read an interview with Cialdini.

 Money Masters of Our Time, John Train (2000).
 17 chapters, covering 17 of the world's great investors (Buffett, Fisher, Graham, Templeton, Rainwater, Neff, Robertson, Soros, Steinhardt, Lynch, etc.).